Refinable modeling for unbinned SMEFT analyses

 \section{Top quark pair production in the \texorpdfstring{$2\ell$}{2l} channel}

-As an example process, we now study dileptonic top quark pair production in proton-proton collisions at $\sqrt{s}=13~\TeV$, $\textrm{pp}\rightarrow\ttbar\rightarrow\textrm{b}\ell^+\nu_\ell\overline{\textrm{b}}\ell^-\overline{\nu}_\ell$.
-At the parton and particle level the event simulators provide access to all the needed quantities.
-For the calibration of reconstructed objects~(jets, missing transverse momentum, and leptons), the ATLAS and CMS open data projects~\cite{CMS-Open-Data,ATLAS-Open-Data} make available information on uncertainties in the calibration.
-It is sufficient to showcase the application of the tools.
-However, a fully realistic detector simulation with a comprehensive assessment of all systematic effects, dependent on the data-taking period, is neither possible nor needed for the following demonstrator.
-We restrict the study to a heuristic treatment of the main uncertainties of the differential cross-section measurement.
-A binned measurement of $\ttbar(2\ell)$, including a comprehensive account of systematic uncertainties, is available from the ATLAS~\cite{ATLAS:2023gsl} and CMS~\cite{CMS:2024ybg} Collaborations.
+As an example, we study dileptonic top quark pair production in pp collisions at $\sqrt{s}=13~\TeV$, $\textrm{pp}\rightarrow\ttbar\rightarrow\textrm{b}\ell^+\nu_\ell\overline{\textrm{b}}\ell^-\overline{\nu}_\ell$, or $\ttbar(2\ell)$ for short.
+The event simulators provide all necessary quantities at the parton and particle levels.
+For calibration of reconstructed objects (jets, missing transverse momentum, and leptons), ATLAS and CMS open data projects~\cite{CMS-Open-Data,ATLAS-Open-Data} supply uncertainty information.
+This is enough to demonstrate the tools’ application.
+A fully realistic detector simulation with all data-dependent systematic effects is neither feasible nor needed.
+We focus on a heuristic treatment of the main uncertainties in the differential cross-section.
+A detailed binned measurement of $\ttbar(2\ell)$, including a full account of systematic uncertainties, is available from ATLAS~\cite{ATLAS:2023gsl} and CMS~\cite{CMS:2024ybg}.
+We focus on a heuristic treatment of the main uncertainties in the differential cross-section.
+A detailed binned measurement of $\ttbar(2\ell)$, including a full account of systematic uncertainties, is available from ATLAS~\cite{ATLAS:2023gsl} and CMS~\cite{CMS:2024ybg}.